erdincyz/defter/README_EN.md

 * You can export the scene as a PDF or HTML file.

+This software is not an alternative to pen and paper.
+It is perhaps most useful for quickly gathering data from digital environments.

 * It is licensed under GPLv3.

 * Contains many Bugs and incomplete features.
 It is recommended that you do not use it for important work, (without trying it thoroughly.)